elk-audio/elk-docs/documents/elk_examples_overview.md

 Again, the instructions for the VST 3 example in the [Getting Started Guide](getting_started_with_development_kit.md), translate straightforwardly also for this example.

 The extra preparation step is needed however, to extract the `mod-mda-JX10.lv2.tar.xz` file content to /usr/lib/lv2/mod-mda-JX10.lv2.
 This is one of the paths where LV2 plugins should be installed, according to the LV2 standards conventions.

+## ELK multi FX Example

+This example contains the following files:

+1. elk_multi_fx.json - the SUSHI configuration file.
+2. elk_multi_fx_open_stage_control_gui.json - the Open Stage Control GUI.
+3. elk_multi_fx_main_app - a python script that acts as a middleman, a 'glue' app, between Sushi and the Open stage control GUI.

+This is more complex example that demonstrates how it's possible to add a simple 'glue' app between Sushi and an external hardware controller or software GUI to enable 2-way communication between the controller and Sushi as well as setting parameter values and programs over gRPC.
+An Open Stage Control setup is provided, but the OSC paths are deliberately named so as to mimick those of a hardware control surface set up with Sensei.

+The example consists of 4 simple effect plugins in series, each having 1 adjustable parameter, an enabled/disabled button with indicator and 4 preset slots.